 Ok, I’m gonna have to get a bit data wonky on you here, so hang with me.
 In statistics land, R-squared values, like those you see in the image above, always fall between 0 and 100%.
 An R-squared value of 0% means that the model in question—for us, the hypothesis that touchpoints or journeys account for satisfaction or willingness to recommend—explains NONE of the variability in the data.
 (Think of a bunch of random dots on a graph that you can’t draw a single line through.)
 A value of 100% means that the model in question explains ALL of the variability in the data.
 (Here, you’d have all the data points aligned perfectly through your line.
 When does that ever happen?)

 McKinsey’s models of customer satisfaction and willingness to recommend both have R-squared values for journeys that hover around 50% for the electric utility, health insurance, cable/satellite TV, and hotel industries.
 I’d love it if these were higher, but it’s reasonable to assume that there are other factors that account for about half of customers’ satisfaction scores and referral behavior.

 What’s notable is that depending on the industry, the R-squared scores for journeys range from 56 – 117% higher than those for touchpoints alone.
-Ergo, journeys are better predictors of the outcomes you care about.
+Ergo: Journeys are better predictors than touchpoints of the business outcomes you care about.